pcraster/pcraster/environment/configuration/solutions_readme.txt

 Solutions represent hardware and software platforms on which PCRaster can be built.
-The contents of each solution shows the folowing:
+The contents of each solution shows the following:
 - Proof that PCRaster can be built on a platform.
 - The minimal set of requirements that are needed to build PCRaster.